Dolphin hunt in Peru

 He witnessed the scene along with cameraman Alexander Reynoso who recorded the harpooning of the dolphins.

 According to the fisherman, the cost of fish bait in Peru has also gone up yearly.
 It seems to be part of the story around the world, Wickens said.
-Fewer fish in the sea means it costs more money to buy them.
+Less fish in the sea means higher selling prices.

 “It’s a conservation car crash.
 One apex predator being taken out of the ecosystem, being chopped up and fed to catch another,” said Wickens, “Whichever way you look at it, it’s bad news for the ocean.”